jacobdjwilson/awesome-annual-security-reports/README.md

 ### Government and Non-profits
 - [Cybersecurity and Infrastructure Security Agency (CISA)](https://www.cisa.gov/) - a U.S. government agency responsible for enhancing the security and resilience of the nation's critical infrastructure.
-- [Europol - European Cybercrime Centre (EC3)](https://www.europol.europa.eu/activities-services-main/areas-interest/european-cybercrime-centre-ec3) - a strategic alliance focused on combating cybercrime within the European Union
+- [Europol - European Cybercrime Centre (EC3)](https://www.europol.europa.eu/activities-services-main/areas-interest/european-cybercrime-centre-ec3) - a strategic alliance focused on combating cybercrime within the European Union.
 - [The Cybersecurity Forum Initiative (CSFI)](https://www.csfi.us/) - an American non-profit organization that promotes cybersecurity awareness and research.
 - [The Center for Internet Security (CIS)](https://www.cisecurity.org/) - a American non-profit organization that provides cybersecurity solutions and best practices.
 - [The Center for Strategic and International Studies (CSIS) - Technology Policy Program](https://www.csis.org/programs/technology-policy-program) - a think tank with a Technology Policy Program that conducts research and provides insights into technology and cybersecurity policies.